SonuBardai/lockbox/README.md

   repl      Start an interactive REPL session help      Print this message or the help of the given subcommand(s)
 ```
-For example, to generate a new password with default properties, you can run cargo run -- generate.

 ### Working
 [Store](./src/store/README.md)